 We’ll need to avoid getting undercoating on the drive belt, pulleys and drive axle.
 Thick undercoating on the belt or pulleys may cause self drive issues.
 If you do overspray, just clean it off and you’ll be set.

-Likewise, if you’re using a spray gun, clean immediately after use.
+If you’re using a spray gun, clean immediately after use.
 Allow 24 hours for the undercoating to dry completely.
+Nice work!
+Your deck is now protected for years to come.
+Don’t forget to turn gas on, remove gas cap plastic and refit the plug wire.